-

 What is required (i.e. procedural formalities) in order to start a class action or collective redress claim?

-The procedure for bringing a class action suit to court is identical to any other court case, so a class action suit begins with the submission of a Statement of Claim, see section 348, cf. section 254 d, subsection 1, of the Administration of Justice Act.
-The only difference in class action suits is that the claimant, in its Statement of Claim, must request that the court will process the claim in accordance with the rules of class actions.
+The procedure for bringing a class action before the court is identical to any other court case, so a class action begins with the submission of a Statement of Claim, see Section 348, cf. Section 254 d, subsection 1, of the Administration of Justice Act.
+The only difference in class actions is that the claimant must request in the Statement of Claim that the court deal with the claim in accordance with the rules on class actions.

-- Information about how the members of the group can be identified and informed about the suit; and
+- Information on how the members of the group can be identified and informed about the lawsuit; and

-- A suggestion as to who can and wants to be a group representative
+- A suggestion of who can and wants to be a representative of the group

-If the Statement of Claim fails to fulfil these requirements of section 254 d, subsection 1, it is unsuitable to serve as a basis for the proceedings and the court will dismiss the case.
-Before the court dismisses the case, the court can, however, grant the claimant a deadline before which the claimant has to remedy the defects of the Statement of Claim, cf. section 348, subsection 2, of the Administration of Justice Act.
+If the Statement of Claim does not comply with these requirements of Section 254 d, subsection 1, it is not suitable to serve as a basis for the proceedings and the court will dismiss the case.
+However, before dismissing the case, the court may set a deadline for the claimant to remedy the deficiencies in the Statement of Claim, cf. Section 348, subsection 2, of the Administration of Justice Act.

-Furthermore, if the class action is brought under the Implementation Act, the Statement of Claim must contain the following in addition to the requirements under section 348 of the Administrative Justice Act, see section 11 of the Implementation Act:
+If the class action is brought under the Implementation Act, the Statement of Claim must contain the following, in addition to the requirements under Section 348 of the Administrative Justice Act, see Section 11 of the Implementation Act:

-- A statement that the case is brought according to the rules of this Act
+- A statement that the case is brought in accordance with the provisions of this Act

-- Information about the consumers who are affected by the class action suit
+- Information on the consumers affected by the class action

 - Any other information necessary to enable the court to determine whether it has jurisdiction and to choose the applicable law

-Procedurally, once the group has been identified, there is no difference between bringing forth a normal court case and bringing forth a class action suit.
-The Statement of Claim will be served to the class actions group’s opponent and if the opponent objects to the case being brought as a class action, the court will have to decide whether the case can be brought as a class action before the case can proceed.
+Procedurally, once the group has been identified, there is no difference between bringing forth a “normal” lawsuit and bringing forth a class action.
+The Statement of Claim is served on the opponent of the class action, and if the opponent objects to the case being brought as a class action, the court must decide whether the case can be brought as a class action before the case can proceed.

-A class action suit is required to meet the criteria set out in section 254 b, subsection 1, of the Administration of Justice Act, before the court will allow the suit to go forward:
+A class action must meet the criteria set out in Section 254 b, subsection 1, of the Administration of Justice Act, before the court will allow the suit to proceed:

 - The claims must be similar in essence